Stochastic partial differential equations arising in self-organized criticality: Introduction

 Starting from the zero initial condition, energy builds up in the system until toppling events appear.
 These can induce chain reactions, that is, cause subsequent topplings.
 A series of $m$ toppling events is called an avalanche of size $m$.
-A key observation in self-organized criticality is that the systems described above reach criticality, in the sense that the statistics of the sizes of avalanches show a power law behavior.
+A key observation in SOC is that the systems described above reach criticality, in the sense that the statistics of the sizes of avalanches show a power law behavior (see e.\,g.\,\cite{BTW88}).
+The numerical simulations presented in Section~\ref{sec_num_power} below demonstrate that this behavior is still present in the weakly asymmetric case \eqref{1eq:2-new}.